jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 it can be a long, hard slog to master the instrument well enough to be able to really express ourselves.

 Most of the material aimed at this level sorts into either jazz or classical styles.
-Classical guitar instruction tends to focus on the precise reproduction of a composer's intentions, with little emphasis on improvisation or creativity.
+Classical guitar instruction tends to focus on the precise reproduction of a composer's intent, with little emphasis on improvisation or creativity.
-Jazz digs deep into improvisation and music theory, but with techniques that often don’t translate well to other styles because of an emphasis on dissonance and seventh chords.
+Jazz digs deep into improvisation and theory, but with techniques that often don’t translate well to other styles because of an emphasis on dissonance and extended chords.
 And both approaches promise *at best* a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead where we want to go.